spotify/apollo/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.spotify/apollo-parent.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.spotify%22%20apollo*)
 [![License](https://img.shields.io/github/license/spotify/apollo.svg)](LICENSE.txt)

-## Status: Bug-fix only
+## Status: Archived

-Apollo is heavily used within Spotify, however, most of its development is currently done internally leveraging Apollo's module system.
-We want to signal this current state to the community by putting the project in maintenance mode.
-This project will no longer have new features or accept PRs for new features.
-We will continue to accept bug fixes and update dependencies.
+> ⚠️ Apollo is heavily used within Spotify, however, most of its development is currently done internally leveraging Apollo's module system.
+We want to signal this current state to the community by putting the project in archive mode.
+This means this project will no longer have new features, bug fixes or accept PRs for new features.
+Apollo development will continue internally in Spotify.

 Apollo is a set of Java libraries that we use at Spotify when writing microservices.
 Apollo includes modules such as an HTTP server and a URI routing system, making it trivial to implement restful API services.